 Skip to main content

 Formulas describe what work looks like.
 Orders describe when it should happen.
-An order pairs a gate condition with an action — either a formula or a shell script — and the controller checks those gates automatically.
-When a gate opens, the order fires.
+An order pairs a trigger condition with an action — either a formula or a shell script — and the controller checks those triggers automatically.
+When a trigger opens, the order fires.
 No human dispatch needed.
 When you run gc start, you launch a controller — a background process that wakes up every 30 seconds (a tick), checks the state of the city, and takes action.
-One of the things it does on each tick is evaluate the gates that unblock an order from running.
+One of the things it does on each tick is evaluate the triggers that unblock an order from running.
 That periodic check is what makes orders work.
 We’ll pick up where Tutorial 06 left off.
 You should have my-city running with agents and formulas configured.
 If you’ve been dispatching formulas by hand with gc sling, orders are the next step: they turn that manual dispatch into something the city does on its own, on a schedule or in response to events.

 A simple order